-The holistic evaluation of applicants is based on non-academic qualifications considered relevant to the determination of the applicant's prospective performance in the veterinary medical curriculum and in the practice of veterinary medicine.
+Holistic evaluation of applicants is based on academic and non-academic qualifications considered relevant to the determination of the applicant's prospective performance in the veterinary medical curriculum and in the practice of veterinary medicine.
 Motivation, maturity, attitude, interest, and other characteristics will be evaluated for all qualified candidates, along with work experience, familiarity with animals, and reference information submitted in support of the application.
-These qualities are evaluated by two separate parties.
-The first group of veterinarians/faculty members reviews the supporting documents (essays, letters of recommendation, transcripts, work experience, and familiarity with animals).
-The second groups of veterinarians/faculty members evaluates the individual through a personal interview.
-These appraisals result in an average holistic score, which is added to the objective score to produce the total numerical evaluation of the candidate.
+Evaluation is carried out by members of the Faculty Committee, additional faculty members, and external veterinarians who will use the admissions mission statement for selection guidance.